-- The total working area is less than 1 ha. - Resurfacing works will be like-for-like in nature. - The works will be temporary, localised and will be completed during daylight hours. - No significant in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - Removal of the carriageway defects will provide this section of the A82 carriageway with an extended life cycle, and will significantly improve the ride quality which will result in safer conditions for road users.
+- The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the A82 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.